-(2) No dentist shall administer enteral and/or parenteral moderate sedation unless the dentist possesses a moderate sedation permit issued by the Missouri Dental Board.
-(A dentist is not required to possess a permit for the prescription or administration of drugs prescribed for minimal sedation and/or pain control.)
+(1) No dentist shall administer enteral and/or parenteral conscious sedation unless the dentist possesses a conscious sedation permit issued by the Missouri Dental Board.
+(A dentist is not required to possess a permit for the prescription or administration of drugs prescribed for anxiolysis and/or pain control.)
 This permit shall be renewed by June 1 every five (5) years from the year of issuance.

-(3) No dentist shall prescribe sedative agents for enteral moderate sedation unless the dentist possesses an enteral or parenteral moderate sedation permit issued by the Missouri Dental Board.
-No dentist shall prescribe parenteral moderate sedation agents unless the dentist possesses a parenteral moderate sedation permit issued by the Missouri Dental Board.
+(2) No dentist shall prescribe sedative agents for enteral sedation unless the dentist possesses an enteral or parenteral conscious sedation permit issued by the Missouri Dental Board.
+No dentist shall prescribe parenteral conscious sedation agents unless the dentist possesses a parenteral conscious sedation permit issued by the Missouri Dental Board.